ketan86/async_mock_http/README.rst

 You are seeing this description because the package owner is lazy and did not provide a detailed description for its project ;-)

-Since you are here, please help with the py_mock_http's documentation!
+Since you are here, please help with the httpmocker's documentation!